 Contact enrichment

 A signal without contact details has zero value.
-This is why every detected signal triggers an enrichment process called Deep Search, which cross-references three sources in cascade:
+Every detected signal triggers an enrichment process called Deep Search, which cross-references three sources in sequence:

 - SIRENE: verification of the company’s legal existence, industry code, headcount, headquarters address